 This blender doesn't have many extra features.
 It can't be used for hot blending.
 In addition to the 15-ounce and 12-ounce jars, it comes with a small four-ounce jar that you can use to make salsas, dips, and dressings, although we don't currently test it.

 The Magic Bullet Blender is a small personal blender.
 It comes with a 15-ounce jar, a 12-ounce jar, and a small four-ounce jar you can use for dips and dressings.
 It's better at making almond butter than other blenders in the Magic Bullet line-up that we've tested, including the Magic Bullet Mini and the Magic Bullet Kitchen Express.
 However, both of those make better smoothies.
-It also not intended to be used for ice crushing or hot blending.
-If you want to see more options, check out our lists of the best personal blenders, the best bullet blenders, and the best mini blenders.
+It's also not intended for use for ice crushing or hot blending.

 The Magic Bullet Blender MBR-1101 and the BlendJet 2 have different strengths, and you may prefer either depending on your needs.
 The BlendJet is a portable, battery-powered blender that can crush ice and makes better-blended smoothies.
 It’s better-built, much easier to clean, and comes with a lid that has a built-in carrying strap.
 On the other hand, the Magic Bullet comes with a greater number of jars and is much better at making almond butter.